FRIENDS OF HERRING RUN PARKS

 How the Heritage Trail Came to Be

-In July 2020, the Friends of Herring Run Parks was awarded a grant from the Maryland Heritage Areas Authority of the Maryland Historical Trust to create a Herring Run Heritage Trail.
+In July 2020, the Friends of Herring Run Parks was awarded a grant from the Maryland Heritage Areas Authority of the Maryland Historical Trust to create the Herring Run Heritage Trail.
 This phased project is intended to introduce and connect park visitors of different backgrounds to the history, archaeology, and cultural landscapes of Herring Run Park, while benefiting the retail corridors of Belair and Harford roads in Northeast Baltimore.
 The trail is an extension of our work with the Herring Run Archeology Project, which explored the park's rich history through archaeological discovery.
-Our research objective was to build on this work by seeing what more we could find about Indigenous people and African Americans using the park throughout the 19th and 20th centuries.
-We commissioned a report on African Americans and the park.

 In 2022, we applied for and were awarded a technical assistance grant from the National Park Service’s Rivers, Trails, and Conservation Assistance Program.
 The National Park Service team assisted us in developing a narrative landscape that appeals to people of different backgrounds with research from the archeological and historical reports.